prowe12/rundisort/README.md

-rundisort
+# rundisort
 ==============

-This code runs DISORT from PYTHON to perform radiative transfer calculations for layered model atmospheres, including absorption and scattering.
+A codebase for running DISORT from PYTHON to perform radiative transfer calculations for layered model atmospheres, including absorption and scattering.
 Inputs include gaseous optical depths, atmospheric parameters, and cloud properties.
 Radiative transfer is performed using DISORT 2.0 Beta (from ftp://climate1.gsfc.nasa.gov/wiscombe/Multiple_Scatt/).
 Using f2py, inputs and outputs can be passed directly to and from the DISORT fortran code.
 This now uses PYTHON versions 3 and up.
 This is a work in progress, and may have bugs.
 It is shared without guarantees of any kind.
 Improvements are ongoing, and we welcome feedback.

-Dependencies:
+## Dependencies:

 1) You will need gfortran.
 You can install gfortran for your operating system as described here: https://fortran-lang.org/learn/os_setup/install_gfortran.